aqilc/clyde-infinity/wiki/rpg/design.md

 ## Accounts

-Anyone can create any number of accounts as they want(with a ratelimit, of course).
+Anyone can create any number of accounts as they want(with a rate-limit, of course).
 They will work like normal accounts on any online game, with a separate username and password, with means to access them online(from future website[maybe]).

 **Account attributes(Database format):**